Wedding Band Tips and Advice

 The first is Richard Laws who runs Richer Music, an agency which provides wide variety of awesome bands across the South West and is also professional drummer himself playing with two bands: Stereo Jacks and Southern Sons.
 I photographed Rich’s wedding and have seen the man in action on his own big day!
 He has a great mantra for his bands, “give us a plug socket and we will give you a party!”

-My second band who have answered my call to offer expert advice is Stav from the band The Money, who I have come across twice at weddings (check them out here) and they have totally rocked the night!
-Their unique and crowd pleasing performances see them playing hits from Queen to Kings Of Leon and with acoustic sets for earlier in the day, they have the versatility to smash it any wedding occasion.
+My second band who have answered my call to offer expert advice is Stav from the band The Money, who I have come across twice at weddings (check them out at Jo and Dave’s Cornwall wedding) and they have totally rocked the night!
+Their unique and crowd-pleasing performances see them playing hits from Queen to Kings Of Leon and with acoustic sets for earlier in the day, they have the versatility to smash it any wedding occasion.